pekkis/hardcore-react-training/README.md

 - ESLint (dbaeumer.vscode-eslint)
 - Prettier - Code formatter (esbenp.prettier-vscode)
 - EditorConfig for VS Code (editorconfig.editorconfig)
-- Live Share (ms-vsliveshare.vsliveshare)
-- vscode-styled-components (styled-components.vscode-styled-components)
 - stylelint (stylelint.vscode-stylelint)
-- PostCSS language support (csstools.postcss)

-I also seem to have these maybe relevant ones, so if you want feature parity with me2 you should install them too.

-- Visual Studio IntelliCode (visualstudioexptteam.vscodeintellicode)
-- GitLens — Git supercharged (eamodio.gitlens)
+- Live Share (ms-vsliveshare.vsliveshare) - if you want to join a liveshare session

 Some extensions you might already have could conflict with these, so please try to check that everything is a-ok.
 Also if you have good extensions that